1n17/elonaplusone/readme.md

  * port equipment set from OOR (partial, just one set)
  * port artifact fusion from OOR
  * more coherent napping mechanics and useful coffee
+ * make enhant generation be more oo-like (ie. not nigh everything below godly tier being a slew of +skill bonuses)
 #### Maybe
  * food jobs working as 'dish rankX or higher'
  * crops that dont benefit from +enhance lose it (coffee, tea, tobacco, ??)